heyoka/faxe-docs/docs/custom_nodes.md

 > `options` is the only static callback and the only one, that has to return a value.

-The first two elements of the tuples must be strings, the third, if given depends on the `data_type`.
+The first two elements of the tuples must be strings, the third, if given, depends on the `data_type`.
 Every option, that has no `default value` (3rd element in the tuple) is mandatory in DFS scripts.
 ```python
     ("name_of_the_option", "data_type", {optional_default_value})